Core concepts¶

 Instead, we can decide to fulfill a request or not based on the Django request object.

-is merely an instance of Read
+Recall that R is merely an instance of Read: the

-module literally defines R = Read()
+djraphql.access_permissions module literally defines R = Read().
+This is

 convenient, as it avoids the verbosity of access_permissions = (Create(), Read(),

-Update(), Delete())
+Update(), Delete()).

 However, when we want to deny or allow an operation based on the request context,

-we can provide arguments to Create
+we can provide arguments to Create and its counterparts that control

 whether or not a request is able to perform any operations available on a model.

-As an example, let’s create a subclass of DjraphQLContextPermissionCheck
+As an example, let’s create a subclass of DjraphQLContextPermissionCheck and pass

-an instance of it to Create
+an instance of it to Create and Update.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 | from songs.models import Album from graphene import Schema from djraphql import SchemaBuilder, Entity, AllModelFields from djraphql.access_permissions import ( Create, R, Update, DjraphQLContextPermissionCheck ) class IsAdmin(DjraphQLContextPermissionCheck): def is_authorized(self, context): return context.user.is_admin class AlbumEntity(Entity): class Meta: model = Album fields = (AllModelFields(),) access_permissions = ( Create(IsAdmin()), R, Update(IsAdmin()) ) schema_builder = SchemaBuilder() schema_builder.register_entity_classes(AlbumEntity) schema = Schema(query=schema_builder.QueryRoot, mutation=schema_builder.MutationRoot) |

-Here, we’ve created an IsAdmin
+Here, we’ve created an IsAdmin class that will verify the

 admin status of the user associated with the request.
 Mission accomplished!